Dominical letter: Week table: Julian and Gregorian calendars for AD years since March 1 AD 4

 For Julian dates before 1300 and after 1999 the year in the table which differs by an exact multiple of 700 years should be used.
 For Gregorian dates after 2299, the year in the table which differs by an exact multiple of 400 years should be used.
-The values "r0" through "r6" indicate the remainder when the Hundreds value is divided by 7 and 4 respectively, indicating how the series extend in either direction.
-Both Julian and Gregorian values are shown 1500–1999 for convenience.
+The values "r0" through "r6" indicate the remainder when the Hundreds value is divided by 7 (Julian) or 4 (Gregorian), indicating how the series extend in either direction.
+Both Julian and Gregorian values are shown for years 1500–1999 / 1500–2200 for convenience.

-The corresponding numbers in the far left hand column on the same line as each component of the date (the hundreds, remaining digits and month) and the day of the month are added together.
-This total is then divided by 7 and the remainder from this division located in the far left hand column.
+The corresponding numbers in the far right hand column on the same line as each component of the date (the hundreds, remaining digits and month) are added, then the day of the month.
+This total is divided by 7 and the remainder from this division located in the far right hand column.
 The day of the week is beside it.
 Bold figures (e.g., 04) denote leap year.
-If a year ends in 00 and its hundreds are in bold it is a leap year.
+If a year ends in 00 and its hundreds are in bold, it is a leap year.
 Thus 19 indicates that 1900 is not a Gregorian leap year, (but bold 19 in the Julian column indicates that it is a Julian leap year, as are all Julian x00 years).
 20 indicates that 2000 is a leap year.
 Use bold Jan and Feb only in leap years.